 Are you always on the lookout for a creative and meaningful gift idea?
 I know I am!
 I love to give gifts that are beautiful and practical and sometimes that can be difficult.
 Especially when you need to give a few gifts and you don’t want to go over your budget.
-These DIY Christmas Nativity Ornaments are simple to make and fairly inexpensive if you need to give a few away.
+These DIY Nativity Ornaments make fun Christmas crafts that are simple to make and fairly inexpensive if you need to give a few away this Christmas season.

 - printable Christmas Nativity photo(s)